vincentbergeron33/How-to-avoid-scam-in-Crypto-world/README.md

 - The performance is the only assessment which has not achieved 100 points.
 Two main factors explain the lack of performance:

     - The size of the images is the main problem as it takes too long for the images to load.
 Smaller resolution of images should have been used for the website.
-This was the main problem of the performance and only that change will have boost greatly the performance.
+This was the main problem of the performance and only that change would have boosted greatly the performance.
     - The CSS files is too heavy.
-To achieve a perfect performance, CSS file should have been reduced.
+To achieve a perfect performance, CSS file should have been optimised.

 ### Unfixed Bugs